Fully Autonomous AI Agents Should Not be Developed: Values Embedded in Agentic Systems

 \subsubsection{Value: Trust}

-Recent AI agent writing does not motivate how agents benefit or harm trust, but rather, that systems should be constructed to be worthy of our trust, shown to be safe (\cref{value-safety}), secure (\cref{value-security}) and reliable.
+Recent AI agent writing generally does not motivate how agents benefit or harm trust, but rather, that systems should be constructed to be worthy of our trust, shown to be safe (\cref{value-safety}), secure (\cref{value-security}) and reliable.
+Seminal work in the past has warned about the risks of trusting automated systems (e.g., \citet{Bainbridge83}) and has proposed corresponding methods for creating trustworthy systems (e.g., \citet{Maes94}): work that is applicable to development today.
+We include this value here due to its historical significance in the evolution of AI agent development and its deep interconnection to how other values are manifested.